sadotn/LCD-20x4-Feed/README.md

 Scrolling 20x4 LCD Feed for Micropython and Rpi Pico

 This is written for the Freenove I2C LCD 2004 & I2C LCD 1602 modules.
 It utilizes the code provided by Freenove, except condensed into a single file with the addition of my LCD Feed functions.
+However, I beleive this code should work for most LCD displays from other vendors.

 https://freenove.com/fnk0079/